What is Remote Monitoring and Management (RMM)?

 SMBs are more susceptible than ever, and the majority are simply unprepared for dealing with network downtime, an extremely costly situation for an SMB.

-This is why so many are turning to MSPs for an RMM solution—to ensure 24/7 monitoring and upkeep for businesses that can’t afford to take chances.
+This is why so many are turning to MSPs to get network management services and the expertise to use them properly.
+It ensures 24/7 monitoring and upkeep for organizations that can’t afford to take chances.

 A “Single Pane of Glass” Interface